Sales efficiency – the art of disqualifying in time

 You get the idea?
 Your pipeline should have the shape of a trumpet horn.

 - The earlier it falls off downwards, the better.
 For every inch above the green line you are in any part of the process, you are wasting time and resources that you could have used on more leads, more prospecting, more sales…

-- If your reps´ curve is very flat, only to drop off in the very late stages (the red curve), he/she is seeing the world though “Rose tinted glasses”, meaning that he/she is hanging on to a bad qualification
+- If your rep’s curve is very flat, only to drop off in the very late stages (the red curve), they are seeing the world though “rose-tinted glasses”, meaning they are hanging on to a bad qualification.

-- The time spent on following up on no-deals, is obviously lost time.
-This has a cost for the company, direct costs through salary and other costs, indirectly through the frustration for the salesrep, who may end up leaving (or get fired) when he/she never reaches the expected numbers.
+- The time spent on following up on no-deals is obviously lost time.
+This has a cost for the company, direct costs through salary and other costs, indirectly through the frustration for the sales rep, who may end up leaving (or get fired) when they never reach the expected numbers.

 Consequence 2: Bad qualification makes bad forecasting.

 There is also another reading you can make out of this.
-The red curve is common, just because in sales we tend to hope that everything will close, so as sales people we tend to hang on to old opportunities, and bring them up month after month in our forecast.
-Especially if we have few inbound leads to work with.
+The red curve is common, because in sales, we tend to hope that everything will close, so as salespeople, we tend to hang on to old opportunities and bring them up month after month in our forecast, especially if we have few inbound leads to work with.
 This tends to give us a systematic forecasting error as well, as it will be very difficult to determine exactly HOW overoptimistic we are, and on HOW MANY deals.

-Ever had sales tell you they would sell so so much by the end of month, only to end up selling less than half?
+Ever had sales tell you they would sell so much by the end of month, only to end up selling less than half?
 Bet you thought you were fine until the last week….
-Beware of the rose tainted glasses!
+Beware of the rose-tinted glasses!

 If you want a few ideas on how you can calculate your own pipeline efficiency, have a look at our article “How-to guide: Pipeline efficiency.“